After being best friends for 17 years, these two women just found out they're actually sisters - Local News 8

 From music to fashion, they shared a lot of the same interests.
 And, at one point, they dated brothers.
 It was an “unbreakable bond,” Wimberly told CNN.

-They had met once before, but it was at a birthday party in 2004, when they were young teens, that they “immediately clicked,” Wimberly told CNN.
+They had met once before, but it was at a birthday party in 2004, when they were young teens in Philadelphia, that they “immediately clicked,” Wimberly said.

 Seventeen years later, they’re still close — never having gone a day without speaking on the phone.